brianc/fluxed/README.md

 # fluxed

-A very small flux implementation with the same react bindings as react-redux.
+A very small flux implementation with the same React bindings as react-redux.

-## API
+## Example

-### Store

-Store is a base class you should sublcass yourself.
-This is where you put the shared global state for your application.
+The first thing we need to manage our state is a store.
+In fluxed a `Store` is a base class you should subclass.
+This subclass is where you put the shared global state for your application.
 Example:

 ```js
 import { Store } from 'fluxed'